big-data-lab-team/OrpailleCC/paper/paper.md

 out-of-the-box algorithms with an efficient implementation.
 To the best of our knowledge, existing libraries of stream mining algorithms cannot be used on connected objects due to their resource consumption or assumptions about the target system (e.g., existence of a `malloc` function).
+Nevertheless, for more powerful devices such as desktop computers, Java frameworks such as Massive Online Analysis [@moa] and WEKA [@weka] achieve similar goals as OrpailleCC.

 OrpailleCC targets the classes of problems discussed in [@kejariwal2015], in particular Sampling and